opensource-force/osf-blog/content/posts/you_are_not_a_number/part_11/index.md

 The specifics of the work are far too much to go into here, but the gist of it is this: build a system that

 a) allows for monetization that isn't ad-based

 b) allow users to proliferate their digital identities

 c) mess with existing notions of identity

 For now, I'll just ask that you take my word on a).
-It's obviously quite important, but again too big for here.
+It's obviously quite important, but again too big for here.[^1]

 For b) we already know the model, but we have a lot more computing horsepower to go along with it.
 You just bring back the handle--Ramdatooki, zweibel, and zkpunk can all live again.